yuans-cellbio/customize_genesets/README.md

 )
 ```

+This builds a local library under ./pathway_library. `species` can be "human", "mouse", or "rat".

-### 3. Rebuild with custom parameters
+### 2. Rebuild with custom parameters

-Use this when you want to change GO filtering thresholds, select different MSigDB collections, or skip network-backed resources during development.
+Use this when you want to change GO filtering thresholds, select different MSigDB collections, or skip network-backed resources.

 ```r
 library(customizeGeneSets)